kappanjoe/seedling-tracker/README.md

 ## What's New

-### v2.0.17 - January 1, 2024
+### v2.1.0 - January 30, 2024
-- Happy New Year!
-- Added new 2024 Glasses decor
-- Added new colors to each Fortune decor

-### v2.0.16 - December 19, 2023
-- Added new Snow decor in Snowy Day category
-- Renamed Weather category to Rainy Day

-### v2.0.15 - December 6, 2023
-- Added new Fairy Lights decors

-### v2.0.14 - December 2, 2023
+- Renamed Lunar New Year Ornament 2022 → Lunar New Year Ornament (Red)
+- Renamed Lunar New Year Ornament 2023 → Lunar New Year Ornament (Gold)
-- Added new colors to Mitten decor
+- Added new seedling colors to Lunar New Year Ornament decorations

-### v2.0.13 - November 23, 2023
-- Added Battery decor
-- Renamed "Shrine / Temple" category for consistency

-### v2.0.12 - November 5, 2023
-- Added Puzzle: 2021 Fall / 2022 Summer Memories decors
+- Updated dependencies to remove security vulnerabilities

 ...